Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 had been of limited utility since 1903 when the TC built its own Ross -

-Waco line.![]() Above: The MKT Employee Timetable of May 1, 1950 listed the locomotive whistle codes for various Katy and TC movements at Tower 21. |
+Waco line.![]() Above: A Katy Employee Timetable (ETT) dated May 1, 1950 lists the locomotive whistle codes for movements at Tower 21.
+The ETT identifies the tower as a "T&NO Interlocking." |

 In 1916, RCT's annual report began listing the railroad